 9.1 The firm agrees to pay the costs of the SRA's investigation in the sum of £600.
 Such costs are due within 28 days of a statement of costs due being issued by the SRA.

-The date of this Agreement is 14 May 2025.
-Search again [https://qltt.sra.org.uk/consumers/solicitor-check/]
+Search again [https://gltt.sra.org.uk/consumers/solicitor-check/]